MartijnSch/optimizely-gem/README.md

 ### Changelog

+#### 1.2.0
+* Provide users with a method to delete audiences, experiments, variations and projects.

 #### 1.1.3
 * Add methods for put, post and delete requests.
 * Refactor the way we check response codes to make it available to the put, post and delete methods.